The Emotional Journey of Alzheimer’s: Coping With Changing Relationships

 As carers, it is crucial to understand that individuals with Alzheimer’s may struggle with adapting to new routines and navigating changing dynamics.

-Adapting to new routines involves creating a sense of familiarity and stability for the person with Alzheimer’s, which can help reduce anxiety and confusion.
+Adapting to new routines involves creating a sense of familiarity and for the person with Alzheimer’s, which can help reduce anxiety and confusion.

 This can be achieved by establishing consistent daily schedules and incorporating familiar activities into their routine.